Kern-River-Boaters/gpx/README.md

 # Other resources
 Many river (Salt, Grand Canyon, Green, etc.) GPX files are available from https://rivermaps.net/pages/gps-waypoints.
 I recommend breaking them up into different categories, campsites, milestones, POI, and rapids.
-Additionally, I recommend breaking apart the files into 99 waypoints or less as there is a warning in the Garmin Explorer App incidicating the collection is too large.
-The parseRiverMaps.py script in this repo automates this process.
-Additionally, it appends the rapid class to the waypoint name.
+Additionally, the files should be a max of 99 waypoints as that seems to be a Collection size limitation in some Garmin devices.
+To assist with this preprocessing, I have included a parseRiverMaps.py script to automate breaking apart the GPX into multiple GPX files.